It's in There

 At long last, the library has re-opened in San Jose.

 A good library is one of the most useful photographic tools.
 Here in Santa Clara we've been a bit starved.
-I had one just at the bottom of the hillside block from the house in Mill Valley the state (formerly royal) library was a five-minute walk from my office in Honolulu.
-But here we just had a local suburban library packed into house trailers, while the city is building their own new building.
+I had an excellent library just at the bottom of the hillside block from the house in Mill Valley the state (formerly royal) library was a five-minute walk from my office in Honolulu.
+But here we just have a local suburban library packed into house trailers, while the city is building their own new building.
 It's been a long dry spell.

 Almost no individual can have a collection to match even a minor library.
 Robert Bergman's A Kind of Rapture?
 Got it.
-Every issue of U.S. Camera?
+Every issue of U.S. Camera from the 1950's?
 All volumes of August Sander's portrait books?
 Got those too. de Tolnay's History and Technique of Old Master Drawings?
 Klee's Pedagogical Sketchbook?
 Check and check.

 Still no Larry Clark.. can't have everything!

-(Okay, my Yashica 124G manual of the time has phots by Weegee but they're Weegee's banal vacation photos one of the weirdest, most-aberrant things I've ever seen Weegee do)
+(Okay, my Yashica 124G manual of the time has photos by Weegee but they're Weegee's banal vacation photos one of the weirdest, most-aberrant things I've ever seen Weegee do)

 Today we live in a great time.
 We can go to NikonNet.com and get articles by Jay Maisel or Eddie Adams.
 You can get Canon's DSLR CD and find out about workflow from James Natchwey.
 But these companies are following in the steps of Leica.